CoinEx Institution: BitVM, the Potential of Smart Contracts on the Bitcoin Mainnet - www.lokmattimes.com

 CoinEx Institution: BitVM, the Potential of Smart Contracts on the Bitcoin Mainnet

-PNN New Delhi [India], December 25: On October 9, Robin Linus, a developer from ZeroSync, released the BitVM whitepaper, ...
+New Delhi (India), December 27: On October 9, Robin Linus, a developer from ZeroSync, released the BitVM whitepaper, which ...

-New Delhi [India], December 25: On October 9, Robin Linus, a developer from ZeroSync, released the BitVM whitepaper, which attracted huge attention from the community.
+New Delhi (India), December 27: On October 9, Robin Linus, a developer from ZeroSync, released the BitVM whitepaper, which attracted huge attention from the community.
 BitVM introduces a new computing paradigm capable of expressing Turing-complete Bitcoin contracts without requiring modifications to the network's consensus rules.

 Decentralized Smart Contracts: Limitations and Goals